How Do I

 Stone Street Capital

 Call 888-404-4242 and the process to get your structured settlement payout can begin.
 But, a word of advice, don't sell structured settlement payment annuities without a solid plan.
 You are probably in the financial hardship you are in right now because you didn't have a plan.
-This time, make a smart financial plan.
+This time, make a smart financial plan with your payments in exchange for your hardship with your injuries.
+Your long-term financial needs will thank you.

 There are two ways you can look at the "discount rate."